L&I proposes modest 3.8 percent increase in workers’ comp rates for 2025

 In most states, rates are charged as a percentage of payroll, so when employee wages go up, more premium is collected.
 In Washington, rates are charged as an amount per hour.
 When wages go up, the rate paid stays the same.

-In 2024, the average rate per $100 of payroll will be $1.42 net of retro refunds, about what it was in 2020.
-Workers will continue to pay on average about a quarter of the premium, a similar percentage to that paid in 2023.
+If the proposed rate increase is adopted, the average rate per $100 of payroll in 2023 will be $1.48, which is the same as in 2024.
+Workers will continue to pay on average about a quarter of the premium.

 How financially stable are Washington's workers' comp trust funds?